Christmas Eve (opera): Performance history

 The premiere took place on 10 December 1895 at the Mariinsky Theatre in St. Petersburg.

 The British premiere was in 1988 in London, at the English National Opera; it was conducted by Albert Rosen.

+It was revived at the Oper Frankfurt in 2022 in a production that was recorded, directed by Christof Loy and conducted by Sebastian Weigle.
+It was chosen performance of the year by the critics of Opernwelt and has remained the Christmas offer at the house, then conducted by Takeshi Moriuchi.